 - I didn’t like the wait.
 (Student worksheet column A)

 - I wasn’t sure that it was time.
 (Student worksheet column B)

 - It covers a big area, Lake Washington.
 (Student worksheet column A)

 You read the sentences aloud to your students, completing them with the words/phrases in either column A or B.

-If possible, arrange your students to work in pairs.
+If possible, arrange for your students to work in pairs.

-Using the worksheet shown below, ask the students to tick the word or phrase they think you said that corresponds to the word or phrase in the Student worksheet column A or B.
+Using the worksheet shown below, ask the students to tick what they think you said that corresponds to the word or phrase in the Student worksheet column A or B.

-When you have read out all the sentences, let them have a couple of minutes to review their answers.
+When you have read out all the sentences, let them review their answers for a couple of minutes.